rgeissen/trusted-data-agent/tda_keys/README.md

 # TDA Keys Directory

-This directory contains security-related keys and certificates for the Trusted Data Agent.
+This directory contains security-related keys and certificates for the Uderia Platform.

 ## Files